calebv2/SCTool-Tracker/README.md

 ## Overview

-SCTool Tracker is an application for Star Citizen that monitors the game's log file to track and record player kills and deaths.
-7. **Twitch Integration (twitch_integration.py)**: Handles Twitch authentication, chat messaging, and clip creation
+SCTool Tracker is an advanced application for Star Citizen that monitors the game's log file to track and record player kills and deaths.
+This comprehensive tool provides real-time notifications about combat events and sends this data to the SCTool API to maintain your combat statistics.
+The current version is 5.1.

-8. **Game Overlay System (overlay.py)**: Advanced overlay system with 5 display modes, global hotkeys, and real-time statistics
+### Key Features at a Glance

+- **Real-time Combat Tracking**: Monitor kills and deaths as they happen in-game
+- **Advanced Game Overlay**: 5 different overlay modes with global hotkey support
+- **Twitch Integration**: Automatic clip creation and chat messaging
+- **Button Automation**: Execute custom key sequences on kill events
-9. **Profile System (fetch.py)**: Retrieves player profiles and avatar images from RSI website
+- **Profile System**: Fetch player avatars and organization info from RSI website
-10. **Responsive UI (responsive_ui.py)**: Handles high-DPI display scaling and responsive interface elements
-11. **Utility Functions (utlity.py)**: Common utilities and helper functions for UI and configuration tool provides real-time notifications about combat events and sends this data to the SCTool API to maintain your combat statistics.
-The current version is 4.6.
+- **System Tray Integration**: Minimize to tray with persistent monitoring
+- **Auto-start Capability**: Launch automatically with Windows
+- **High-DPI Support**: Responsive design for all screen resolutions

 ## How It Works